"Prosperity is a great teacher; adversity is greater." -- William Hazlitt

 The indigenous shortleaf pine belt of Missouri, before its destruction by European immigrants in the two decades before and after 1900, covered a four to six million acre area which was east of the Springfield Plateau and south of (and including part of) the Salem Plateau.
 This is approximately the east-central one-fourth of the southern one-third of the state.
 This includes about half of the physiographic division known as the Ozarks.
 Early descriptions (esp.
 Henry Rowe Schoolcraft) indicate that the Springfield Plateau was oak-hickory savannah, gradually transitioning to prairie further west.
 The Pearson Creek Unit of the Lovett Pinetum is situated in the mid-Springfield Plateau, which illustrates the indigenous pine growth is not a prerequisite for successful pine culture.
 In fact, the area is well adapted to growing a large number of pine species.

-Missouri Indigenous Shortleaf Pine Distribution (courtesy of The Nature Conservancy of Missouri)
+Missouri Indigenous Shortleaf Pine Distribution (courtesy of The

 (Yellow= Mixed Oak-Pine; Green= Shortleaf Pine Only)